 The aim of this section is to give a brief (but certainly incomplete) overview of the searches for new physics in the Higgs sector performed by ATLAS and CMS.
 The current status of the searches for additional scalar bosons as well as a possible pseudoscalar in the both low-mass (below 60 GeV) and high mass (above 200 GeV) regimes will be discussed.
 These include the model-independent and model dependent limits.
-For the latter case, the results are interpreted in the context of two-Higgs-doublets, MSSM and even NMSSM.
+For the latter case, the results are interpreted in the context of 2HDM, the minimal supersymmetric extension of the SM (MSSM) and even NMSSM.
 Searches for the H and A are performed in the gluon-fusion and bb associated production processes, two high-rate production modes at the hadron collider as discussed in Section 3.1.1, and various decay channels.
 However, the emphasis in the following context is on searches in the channels $H \to ZZ$, $H, A \to \tau\tau$, $\gamma\gamma$, $t\bar{t}$ as well as the $H \to hh$ and $A \to Zh$ final states.